Reviews Communities Blog FAQ Services Contact

 How do you make a VA offer stand out in 2026?

-You should deliver full underwriting upfront, a strong earnest deposit, a clean inspection timeline, and a lender letter that highlights your capacity and speed.
+Deliver full underwriting upfront, a strong earnest deposit, a clean inspection timeline, and a lender letter that highlights your capacity and speed.
 Aim for credits that fund a rate buydown rather than only chasing price cuts.
-For additional guidance on the mortgage pre-approval process, consult reliable sources.
+For additional guidance on the mortgage pre-approval process, review dedicated resources before submitting offers.

 If you’re ready to explore your options for buying in Tierrasanta or Clairemont in San Diego or nearby communities, Scott Cheng at Scott Cheng San Diego Realtor can walk you through the specifics for your situation.